Cordtus/ibc-escrow/README.md

 - Make sure your GitHub PAT has the necessary permissions to access public repositories.
 - If a chain's data fails to load, ensure it exists in the Cosmos Chain Registry and has a valid `chain.json` file.
 - If you're having issues with a specific chain, try running a forced update using `yarn update-chains-force`.
+- Check the log files in the `logs` directory for detailed information about any errors or issues.

+## Contributing

+Contributions are welcome!
+Please feel free to submit a Pull Request.

 ## License